lawrennd/old_talks/_ml/includes/not-useful-model.md

 \notes{A model that's not wrong, just not useful.
 I like graphical representations of probabilistic models and this is my favourite graph.
-It is the most simple but also the most general.
+It is the simplest graph but also the most general model.
 It says that all the data in our vector $\dataVector$ is governed by an unspecified probability disribution $p(\dataVector)$.

-Graphical models normally express the conditional independence relationships in the data, with this graph we are not a priori considering any such relationships.
+Graphical models normally
+express the conditional independence relationships in the data, with this graph we are not a priori considering any such relationships.
 This is the most general model (it includes all factorized models as special